bjing/haskell-ide-setup/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
 ```

-Frequently run this command to upgrade GHCup
+Frequently run this command to upgrade GHCup:
 ```
 ghcup upgrade
 ```

-List available tools you can install
+List available tools you can install and have installed:
 ```
 ghcup list
 ```